SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn how to trouble shoot the failed jobs.
+*   Learn how to trouble shoot failed jobs.
-*   Learn how to retry the failed jobs.
+*   Learn how to periodically retry the failed jobs.
 </div>

 <h2>Overview </h2>